+About 1 in 14 (7%) screens have an abnormal result (finding that needs follow up).
 An abnormal result usually isn't cancer; however, it means you need more tests to make sure.
-About 7% of women who are screened have an abnormal result.
 If you have breast cancer, finding it early means treatment will likely work better.